JACoW-org/IPAC-LPR/LPR.md

 **After SPC3:**

 * Ensure you have a contact name with the publisher.
+* Setup the LPR module in indico.
+See instructions at [here](./module.md).
 * Download the code at https://github.com/JACoW-org/IPAC-LPR and adapt it to your conference.
+See the [scripts setup](./scripts_setup.md).
 * Check with the publisher if they need an author consent form and who should send it to the authors (them or you).
+* For more details on the script see the [How to...](./howto.md)

 ## Things to ask for: